-Expected credit losses and impairment of financial assets recognised at amortised cost recognition and assessed macroeconomic developments, even if no actual loss event has occurred.
+IFRS 9 introduces an impairment model that measures expected credit losses in which a reserve corresponding to expected credit losses is recognised for financial assets that are measured at amortised cost.
+In the model, expected credit losses are measured based on the estimated risk at the time of calculation, whether a significant increase in credit risk has occurred since initial recognition and assessed macroeconomic developments, even if no actual loss event has occurred.
 Expected credit losses are calculated based on both internal and external information.
 The information consists of past events, current circumstances and reasonable verifiable forecasts of future economic conditions that can affect expected future cash flows.
 Consequently, credit impairment provisions are more sensitive to changes in future macroeconomic outlooks and are therefore more volatile compared to IAS 39.
 The expected credit losses must consider both asset-specific and macroeconomic factors and reflect the Bank's expectations regarding these factors.
 The purpose of the new model is to ensure that accounting reflects the Bank's expectations of the factors that affect the impairment provisions at an earlier stage compared to IAS 39.
 See the risk management note for a more detailed description of impairment calculation.